► 20% OFF SITEWIDE! Sitewide Sale ► GOING FAST!Doorbusters

 • Warm Light: More relaxing, great for winding down but may cause eye strain during extended reading periods.

 • Cool Light: Less likely to cause eye fatigue, making it ideal for longer reading sessions.
+Colors are more natural and contrast is enhanced, allowing the eyes to relax more and read easily.

 Choosing the Right Color Temperature for Your Space